LearnersGuild/guide/Game_Manual/Boundaries.md

 - work on projects collaboratively in-person 8:30-6:00pm Monday – Friday
 - work in teams of 2 or more on collaborative projects
-- participate fully in the learning operating system (submit retros, vote on projects, review projects, work collaboratively...etc.)
+- participate fully in the structures of the learning operating system and cultural operating system, which consist of:
+  - Voting on weekly projects
+  - Working collaboratively to complete weekly projects
+  - Submitting weekly retrospectives
+  - Reviewing projects (when appropriate for their level)
+  - Attending COS Foundations Workshops
+  - Attending weekly Learner Support Group (LSG) meetings
 - abide by all policies, space agreements, and culture agreements
-- work in open floor plan arrangement with large group of people
+- work in open floor plan arrangement with large group of people and varying noise levels
 - demonstrate responsiveness to feedback about social skills (from staff and from peer evaluations)

-## Additional Expectations

-In addition to the above basic requirements, learners are expected to show progress through their stats (gaining XP and leveling up).
+In addition to the above basic requirements, learners are expected to progress at a certain pace.
+This will be reflected through their stats (gaining XP and leveling up).
-It is important to note that progress is _not_ zero-sum: one learner gaining does not always mean another loses.

 ## Terminating Membership

-The Moderator (shereef) will start an Investment Re-Evaluation with a Guild Member in one of three cases:
+**The Learning Operating System and Cultural Operating System will not work for all learners.
+In cases where there are indicators that the structures and systems at the Guild may not be working for a member, the moderator will initiate an Investment Re-Evaluation.** The Moderator (shereef) will start an Investment Re-Evaluation with a Guild Member in one of three cases:

-### 1. Poor Learning model fit:
+### 1. Poor Learning model fit (Objective 1):

-Indicators that the way the guild is structured is not supporting their learning and they are not progressing (Objective 1):
+The learning model at the Guild may not support everyone in their learning.
+Moderator will be looking out for the following indicators that a learner is not making progress through the structures and learning model at the Guild:

 - Data about their progress (and pace) as web developers
 - Quality and Completeness of the projects they were on
 - Relative contribution to the projects they were on
 - Qualitative and quantitative feedback from the retros
 - Estimation Accuracy/Bias, Review Accuracy
-- The learners self reports that they don't think the Guild is working for them, and a learner facilitator agrees
+- The learner's own self reports that the Guild isn't working for them and a learner facilitator agrees.

-### 2. Poor Culture fit:
+### 2. Poor Culture fit (Objective 2):

-Indicators that the learners is not able to constructively work with others, and co-create a culture that brings out the best in themselves and each other (Objective 2):
+Our second objective is to co-create a learning culture that brings out the best in ourselves and each other.
+Moderator will look at the following indicators to determine whether a learner is unable to constructively work with others and co-create the Guild learning culture:

 - Data about their team and culture play from retrospectives

 ### 3. Learner is out of integrity

-Indicators that a learner is consistently breaking agreements with the guild and/or other members:
+Moderator will look at these indicators to determine if a learner is consistently breaking agreements with the guild and/or other members:

 - Number and nature of infractions logged by staff (an infraction is a broken agreement that a staff person noticed, and told the learner about)
 - Number of retrospectives missed, project reviews missed...etc.